 Now that I’ve shared our journey to finding the Low FODMAP diet and how much it’s helped us, I feel that I must also share my struggles.
 Because I don’t follow the diet, I can certainly have additional items from my husband (namely a bread here and there).
-But the reality is that our dinners are for us, so they’re all low FODMAP friendly, including these roasted radishes.

 Once we got into a groove, however, coming up with Low FODMAP recipes wasn’t that hard.
 We’ve found gluten free pasta that he can eat (finding brands without other no-no ingredients wasn’t easy).
 He doesn’t miss bread anymore.
 And we never have garlic or onions in the house, so pretty straightforward.